Findlay Brown

-Findlay Brown is a Yorkshire-born, Brooklyn-based singer-songwriter and producer.
-His music is melodic, gentle and intimate, drawing on influences from the rural settings where he grew up.
-His songs are metaphoric, often using nature's imagery to illustrate the inner conflict in the search for a more truthful way of living.
+Findlay Brown is an English singer-songwriter and recording producer.

-His debut album, Separated By the Sea, was released in 2007 on Peacefrog Records in the UK.
+His debut studio album, Separated By the Sea (2007), was released by Peacefrog Records in the UK.
 It was produced by former Simian singer, Simon Lord.

-Dave Simpson gave the album 5/5 stars: "Brilliantly melancholic, the most unlikely classic of the year" ***** – The Guardian "Set's the benchmark for gorgeous troubadour folk" – MOJO.

-Brown's second solo album Love Will Find You was released in 2010 on Verve Records, US.
+The Guardian gave the album 5/5 stars: "Brilliantly melancholic, the most unlikely classic of the year" *****".
+His second album, Love Will Find You (2010), was released by Verve Records.
 It was produced by ex-Suede guitarist Bernard Butler.

-Slow Light Brown's third solo album release was co-produced with Danish producer Tobias Wilner (Blue Foundation), and with influences drawing from minimalist music, soundtracks, African music and classic songwriting."A kaleidoscopic, nostalgic vision." – Interview Magazine "There's a newfound breath and life in these compositions…" – SPIN.
+His third album, Slow Light, was co-produced with Danish producer Tobias Wilner (Blue Foundation), and with influences drawing from minimalist music, soundtracks, African music and classic songwriting.

+His music has been described as melodic, gentle and intimate, drawing on influences from the rural settings.
+His songs are inspired by nature, and use its imagery to convey a search for a more truthful way of living.

 Collaborations and touring

 Findlay Brown has toured and collaborated with: Erol Alkan, Lily Allen, Au Revoir Simone, Carl Barât, Barbarossa, Bat for Lashes, Brendan Benson, Beyond the Wizard's Sleeve, Blue Foundation, Briganté, Bernard Butler, Alberta Cross, Drivin N Cryin, Duffy, Johnny Flynn, Bert Jansch, Keane, Simon Lord, Lovefingers, Luca C, Brendan Lynch, Shelby Lynne, Passenger, Fionn Regan, John Renbourn, The Sleepy Jackson, Angus and Julia Stone, Richard Swift, Taylor Swift, and Paul Weller, and at the Warchild Benefit Concert at Brixton Academy with the Pet Shop Boys.

 In 2013, Brown formed a DJing duo with Xander Ferreira which they called The Happy Show, playing host at events – both in Brooklyn, where they are based, and elsewhere – to which they brought an "African groove".
 In describing these events, one reviewer said the pair had "created a joyous, ritualistic, dance gathering."

 Brown's concerts and touring from 2006 to 2015 included major cities throughout Europe and the US.
 He has performed at all the major summer festivals, including CMJ Music Marathon, the End of the Road Festival, the Glastonbury Festival, the Latitude Festival, the Reading Festival, Secret Garden Party, and SXSW.